-Series A (Statistics in Society) publishes papers that demonstrate how innovative statistical thinking, design, methods and analyses play a vital role in all walks of life and benefit society in general.
-For example, medicine, business and commerce, industry, economics and finance, education and teaching, physical and biomedical sciences, the environment, the law, government and politics, demography, psychology, sociology and sport all fall within the journal's remit.
-The journal is therefore aimed at a wide statistical audience and at professional statisticians.
-Its emphasis is on well-written and clearly reasoned quantitative approaches to problems in the real world rather than the exposition of technical detail.
-Thus, although the methodological basis of papers must be sound and adequately explained, methodology per se should not be the main focus of a Series A paper.
-Of particular interest are papers on topical or contentious statistical issues, papers which give reviews or exposés of current statistical concerns and papers which demonstrate how appropriate statistical thinking has contributed to our understanding of important substantive 3 questions.
-Historical, professional and biographical contributions are also welcome, as are discussions of methods of data collection and of ethical issues, provided that all such papers have substantial statistical relevance.
+Series A (Statistics in Society) looks at how innovative statistical thinking, design, methods, and analyses play a vital role in all walks of life and benefit society.
+For example, medicine and biomedical sciences, business and commerce, industry, economics and finance, education and teaching, the law, government and politics, demography, psychology, sociology and sport all fall within its remit.

+The journal's emphasis is on clearly written quantitative approaches to problems of current relevance rather than the exposition of technical detail.
+Of particular interest are papers on topical or contentious statistical issues that give reviews or exposés of current statistical concerns, and papers that contribute to our understanding of important substantive questions.
+Historical, professional and biographical contributions are also published, as are discussions of methods of data collection and of ethical issues.

-Series B (Statistical Methodology) aims to publish high quality papers on the methodological aspects of statistics.
-The objective of papers should be to contribute to the understanding of statistical methodology and/or to develop and improve statistical methods; any mathematical theory should be directed towards these aims.
-The kinds of contribution considered include descriptions of new methods of collecting or analysing data, with the underlying theory, an indication of the scope of application and preferably a real example.
-Also considered are comparisons, critical evaluations and new applications of existing methods, contributions to probability theory which have a clear practical bearing (including the formulation and analysis of stochastic models), statistical computation or simulation where original methodology is involved and original contributions to the foundations of statistical science.
-Reviews of methodological techniques are also considered.
-A paper, even if correct and well presented, is likely to be rejected if it only presents straightforward special cases of previously published work, if it is of mathematical interest only, if it is too long in relation to the importance of the new material that it contains or if it is dominated by computations or simulations of a routine nature.
+Series B (Statistical Methodology) aims to publish high quality papers on the methodological aspects of statistics and data science more broadly.
+Papers should contribute to the understanding of statistical methodology and/or develop and improve statistical methods; any mathematical theory should be directed towards these aims.
+Many papers published in Series B present new methods of collecting or analysing data, with associated theory, an indication of the scope of application, and a real example.
+Also considered are comparisons, critical evaluations and new applications of existing methods, contributions to probability theory which have a clear practical bearing, statistical computation or simulation where original methodology is involved, and original contributions to the foundations of statistical science.
+A paper, even if correct and well presented, is likely to be rejected if it only presents straightforward special cases of previously published work, if it is of mathematical interest only, if it is too long in relation to the importance of the new material that it contains, or if it is dominated by computations or simulations of a routine nature